JOB DESCRIPTION - BOARD CHAIR

 to be a respected and leading employer, customer, supplier and investment;

 pursue growth opportunities in the context of stability and a long-term perspective.

 The CEO is responsible for executive leadership and overall day to day management of the business and affairs of the Company.
 The CEO is responsible for the implementation of policies, directives and resolutions adopted by the Board from time to time.
 The CEO must be able to communicate effectively with managers and promote a sense of participation in, and commitment to, the organization.
 The CEO is expected to be “hands on”, accessible, collaborative and resourceful.

 The CEO sets goals for the various members of the management team and ensures accountability.

 The responsibilities of the CEO include,

-f. having responsibility for the day to day operations of the Company, including the annual planning process, capital and financial management, acquisitions, divestitures, etc., all of which must be accomplished within the strategic framework of the Company approved by the Board;
+having responsibility for the day-to-day operations of the Company, including the annual planning process, capital and financial management, acquisitions, divestitures, etc., all of which must be accomplished within the strategic framework of the Company approved by the Board;